Matt-Carlson/rocket-league-pro-cam-settings/README.md

 ## Usage

 Make sure you set up the [customize_settings.py](https://github.com/Matt-Carlson/rocket-league-pro-cam-settings/blob/main/customize_settings.py) file.
 I have my own there but you probably don't want the same permanent settings I do.
-The most important thing to check are those permanent settings at the top
+The most important thing to check are those permanent settings at the top.
+Below that is the part you care about more.

 ```python
 # If you want to ignore certain settings, then manually set the settings you want here